 What are the applicable rates of Seller’s Stamp Duty (SSD) for Residential Property?

-For transactions made after the 14th of January, 2011, based on the exact date of your purchase, the Seller’s Stamp Duty is applicable as per the below table.
+For transactions made after the 14th of January, 2011, based on the exact date of your purchase, here is the Seller’s Stamp Duty table:

 Do I have to pay Seller’s Stamp Duty (SSD) when I sell my HDB?